kjosib/booze-tools/example/json.md

 ```
 %void ',' ':' '"' '{' '}' '[' ']'
+%method LALR
 ```
+And by the way, the default parse-table generation method is a minimal-LR(1) construction, but LALR is quicker to generate and often good enough.
+Also, if you set for nondeterministic, that also sets the method to LALR because it's generally better-suited to generalized parsing than even minimal-LR(1).

 ## Productions: value
 Last but not least appears the context-free portion of the grammar for JSON syntax.